 Gambling winnings are not taxable in Canada, as long as they are not your primary source of income.

-Quebec sports bettors can enjoy single-game betting via a dedicated mobile app.
+Quebec sports bettors can enjoy single-game sports betting via a dedicated mobile app.
 However, you won't find the highest odds when playing on Mise-o-jeu+.

 Quebec sports bettors can bet online with Mise-o-jeu+ or at a lottery retailer with Mise-o-jeu.
 For more attractive betting lines, bettors can consider some of the best sportsbooks located abroad.